yiliu-li/Optimized-CUDA-SDOT-Kernel/README.md

 ## How to use
-- Enter kernel number (0 for CuBLAS kernel).
+- Enter kernel number (0 for cuBLAS kernel).
 ```
-Kernel Number (0 for CuBLAS): 2
+Kernel Number (0 for cuBLAS): 2
 ```
 - Enter block-size ( 64 / 256 recommended ).
 ```